 Leading the way to a carbon-neutral future

-A few schools have already achieved carbon-neutral status, including College of the Atlantic and Colby Collegein Maine, and Middlebury College and Green Mountain College in Vermont.
-Others plan to reach the goal in the very near future, too, with Dickinson College in Pennsylvania, American University in DC, and Bowdoin College in Maine all on track for 2020 neutrality.
+A few schools have already achieved carbon-neutral status, including College of the Atlantic, Colby College in Maine, as well as Middlebury College and Green Mountain College in Vermont.
+Others plan to reach the goal in the very near future, with Dickinson College in Pennsylvania, American University in DC, and Bowdoin College in Maine all on track for 2020 neutrality.

 Meanwhile, administrators and trustees tend to appreciate economic benefits inherent in carbon neutrality programs, including more efficient operations and the ability to take advantage of rebates and incentives, and stay ahead of potential city and state energy and carbon mandates.

-However, there are factors that make it easier for some, than for others, to go carbon-neutral.
+However, there are factors that make it easier for some, rather than others, to go carbon-neutral.

 Colorado State University, the University of Connecticut, and University of Washington are amongst the larger schools aiming for carbon neutrality.
 And perhaps most notably, the entire University of California system plans to reach carbon neutrality by 2025.